compmetagen/micca/index.md

 layout: default
 ---

-micca (MICrobial Community Analysis) is a software pipeline for the processing of **amplicon sequencing data**, from raw sequences to **OTU tables**, **taxonomic classification** and **phylogenetic tree inference**.
+micca is a software pipeline for the processing of **amplicon sequencing data**, from raw sequences to **OTU tables**, **taxonomic classification** and **phylogenetic tree inference**.
 The pipeline can be applied to a range of highly conserved genes/spacers, such as **16S rRNA